-- regular de-stressing activities interaction with pets can reduce stress.
+- having a sense of purpose at the very simplest level, pets can provide "a reason to get up in the morning" - regular de-stressing activities interaction with pets can reduce stress.
 There is evidence petting an animal may reduce heart rates., and co-sleeping with pets may improve some people's quality of sleep - belonging and commitment pets can act as a social catalyst, promote social connections, conversations, even leading to the development of networks of practical support (a form of commitment).
-The connectivity of pets can extend to include nonpet owners.
+The connectivity of pets can extend to include non-pet owners.

-How many pets can a tenant keep at HNZ premises
+3.3 How many pets can a tenant keep at a Kāinga Ora premises?

-12. The keeping of pets is subject to local council bylaws, including the number of pets able to be kept at specific premises.
+The keeping of pets is subject to local council bylaws, including the number of pets able to be kept at specific premises.

-HNZ tenants can keep a pet unless exceptional circumstances apply
+3.4 Kāinga Ora tenants can keep a pet unless exceptional circumstances apply

-- 13. Exceptions to keeping a pet in an HNZ property are if the: - property is unsuitable for a pet (this decision will be exercised reasonably) or - property is subject to Body Corporate rules or lease rules, local council bylaws, resource consents, local plan rules or subdivision consents that prohibit pets or - dog that the tenant wishes to keep in the HNZ property is classified by the local council under the Dog Control Act as dangerous or menacing (Appendix A has a list of classified dogs) or - tenant is disqualified from owning a pet under the Dog Control Act or the Animal Welfare Act. - 14.
-Additional exceptions to keeping a pet in a HNZ property apply if the: - pet attacks any person or - tenant persistently fails to secure their pet when requested (this also includes any visiting pets) or - pet causes a persistent and serious nuisance to the neighbours and communities or - pet causes serious damage to the property.
+Exceptions to keeping a pet in an Kāinga Ora property are if the:

+- property is unsuitable for a pet (this decision will be exercised reasonably) or - property is subject to Body Corporate rules or lease rules, local council bylaws, resource consents, local plan rules or subdivision consents that prohibit pets or - dog that the tenant wishes to keep in the Kāinga Ora property is classified by the local council under the Dog Control Act as dangerous or menacing (Appendix A has a list of classified dogs) or - tenant is disqualified from owning a pet under the Dog Control Act or the Animal Welfare Act.

+Additional exceptions to keeping a pet in a Kāinga Ora property apply if the:

+- pet attacks any person or - tenant persistently fails to secure their pet when requested (this also includes any visiting pets) or - pet causes a persistent and serious nuisance to the neighbours and communities or - pet causes serious damage to the property.

-Pet nuisance, animal welfare and dog attack
+3.5 Pet nuisance, animal welfare and dog attack

-15. HNZ will work to resolve issues with tenants, and refer to our stakeholder partners where:

-concerns have been raised about pet nuisance (including behaviour) to the relevant local council animal control concerns about animal welfare are raised with the local SPCA

-• there is any dog attack.
+- 15. Kāinga Ora will work to resolve issues with tenants, and refer to our stakeholder partners where: - concerns have been raised about pet nuisance (including behaviour) to the relevant local council animal control - concerns about animal welfare are raised with the local SPCA - there is any dog attack.